OSCARJFB/Console-Snake/README.md

 # Console-Snake

-This is a simple snake game run as a console application.
+This is a simple snake game that is run as a console application.
 The code may be compiled on both Windows and Linux and should work without any issues.

 ## Windows